bqcuong/miyoo-j2me/README.md

 # miyoo-j2me
 This repository is a fork of [freej2me-miyoomini](https://github.com/aweigit/freej2me-miyoomini).
 It aims to provide full support for ease of development environment and to resolve all existing issues, primarily related to sound effects.
-The code is optimized for Miyoo Mini Plus.
+The code is optimized for the Onion OS on Miyoo Mini Plus.

 ## How to build
 ```